silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 #### Reasons

-* I tend to prefer narratives with strong temporal continuity.
+* I tend to prefer narratives with strong temporal continuity
-* Marloth narratives should have a significant sense of progress.
+* Marloth narratives should have a significant sense of progress
-* Marloth scenes should be deeply overlaid with historical significance.
+* Marloth scenes should be deeply overlaid with historical significance

+### Trauma

+#### Background

+* Much of the drama in Marloth is dependent on trauma
+* Trauma is important but dangerous
+  * Each form of trauma has its own distinct side effects
+  * The side effects are not obvious and need careful attention to be noticed and catalogued

+#### Rules

+* Major characters in Marloth narratives generally need to be haunted by trauma
+* Forms of trauma need to be chosen with care
+  * Not just any form of trauma is appropriate

 ### Villains

 #### Rules

-- Always plural.
+- Always plural
-  - There can be an over-arching villain that sort of represents all the others.
+  - There can be an over-arching villain that sort of represents all the others
     - This should be downplayed
 - Most major villains should be representatives for villainous forces
   - Focus audience animosity toward the force, not the representative
-- Each major villain should represent a different ideology.
+- Each major villain should represent a different ideology
 - Villains rarely die.
   - And in death I mean permanent death without being resurrected as some kind of zombie.
   - This may eventually be upgraded to "Villains never die."
     - No villains die in the first book; unless the Queen is considered a villain.
       - The fates of some characters such as Bobby and Osmand are never specified.
 It's implied that they died a second time but they may have been resurrected by Tralvorkemen.
 - The narrative should never revolve around villains.
-  - In other words, the story should always be more about the heroes than the villains.
+  - In other words, the story should always be more about the heroes than the villains
-    - The narrative should never be fixated upon villains.
+    - The narrative should never be fixated upon villains
-    - The most major villain is still a supporting role.
+    - The most major villain is still a supporting role
-  - Villains can still play an integral part in the plot.
+  - Villains can still play an integral part in the plot
-  - Whole scenes can be devoted to villains scheming.
+  - Whole scenes can be devoted to villains scheming
-    - Just not frequently.
+    - Just not frequently
-- Always present the over-the-top best representation of a villain's ideology.
+- Always present the over-the-top best representation of a villain's ideology
-  - Sometimes other narratives present weak ideological opponents that are easy to deride.
+  - Sometimes other narratives present weak ideological opponents that are easy to deride
-  - Don't use straw man arguments.
+  - Don't use straw man arguments
-  - Don't use straw man villains.
+  - Don't use straw man villains
   - If an ideology is wrong, you should be able to depict the strongest rendition of that ideology and still cleanly defeat it, because reality is opposed to that ideology.
 - Each narrative should have both villain alliances and villain wars.
   - And villains backstabbing each other

 #### Reasons

-* For me it feels small and narrow to have a single villain.
+* For me it feels small and narrow to have a single villain
 * Having a singular villain tends to require more of a [personal contest](Personal Contests).
-* It is unhealthy to have narratives fixate on villainy.
+* It is unhealthy to have narratives fixate on villainy
-* Some of the audience's connection to the story can be lost when more focus is put on the antagonist than the protagonist.
+* Some of the audience's connection to the story can be lost when more focus is put on the antagonist than the protagonist
-* Straw man arguments will repulse holders of that ideology where a stronger argument could turn their heart.
+* Straw man arguments will repulse holders of that ideology where a stronger argument could turn their heart
 * Straw man arguments are pretentious and immature.
 They are a lazy, cheap shot.
 * Richer conflict and storytelling arise when the best versions of two ideologies clash and all of the hard questions are methodically wrestled with and addressed.
-  * Straw man arguments tend to avoid the hard questions.
+  * Straw man arguments tend to avoid the hard questions

 ### Whimsy vs. Reason